egaruba/HackerRank_JAVA_solutions/README.md

 14. [](#)

 <a name=""></a>
-1. <a name="CalculateTotalSales"></a>[Calculating Total Sales](#) - Use Case: Suppose you are developing a point-of-sale system and you need to calculate the total sales for a day based on sales figures stored in an array, how would you approach implementing the necessary code for this task?
+1. <a name="CalculateTotalSales"></a>[Calculating Total Sales](#) - Suppose you are developing a point-of-sale system and you need to calculate the total sales for a day based on sales figures stored in an array, how would you approach implementing the necessary code for this task?
 Provide a Java code snippet demonstrating how you would calculate the total sales by summing up the sales figures in the array.

    public class PointOfSaleSystem {

    public static int calculateTotalSales(int[] salesFigures) {
         int totalSales = 0;

         for (int sales : salesFigures) {